Pearl of the Orient: The History of Filipino Comic Industry

 Mythspace is a comic book about space opera tropes and monsters from Philippine folklore.
 It is a critically acclaimed graphic novel anthology published in 2014.
 It showcases the creativity and beauty of Philippine folklore.
 It’s a taste of the monsters unknown to the rest of the world.

 The expansion and demand for comics became a catalyst for Trese, a Filipino comic, to be produced into a Netflix animation.
 This opportunity will soon give way for more titles to be licensed and demand Filipino comics to be translated into multiple languages as well.

 In order for manga or any comic to have a lasting impact, translation is very crucial.
 How a project is translated and localized will directly affect how readers and watchers interpret and understand it.
 That is why publishers must choose a reliable and high-quality translation and localization company dedicated to creative translation, such as manga and anime.

 Reaching a Wider Audience Through Translation

 For a manga or comic project to reach its maximum potential, it has to be relatable and understandable.
 Translation and localization will be crucial in taking the first step to making your work global; just like with how Japanese anime and manga broke into the Philippine market.

 Creative Connections & Commons Inc. offers translation and localization services for over 30 languages worldwide.
 CCC has expert translators who are also manga and comic enthusiasts.
-It is guaranteed that your project will not be lost in translation.
+We guarantee that your project will receive utmost quality and accuracy.